Jean Picard

-Jean Picard (21 July 1620 - 12 July 1682) was a French astronomer, priest and pioneer in geodesy, born in La Flèche, where he studied at the Jesuit Collège Royal Henry-Le-Grand.
+Jean Picard (/fr/; 21 July 1620 - 12 July 1682) was a French priest, astronomer and pioneer in geodesy, born in La Flèche, where he studied at the Collège royal Henri le Grand.
 He is best known for accurately measuring the size of the Earth, through a survey of one degree of latitude along the Paris Meridian.

 Geodesy

 Picard was the first to measure the size of the Earth with notable accuracy in a 1669-1670 arc measurement survey, for which he is commemorated by a pyramid at Juvisy-sur-Orge.
 Guided by Maurolycus's methodology and Willebrord Snellius's mathematics approach, he measured one degree of latitude along the Paris Meridian using triangulation across thirteen points from Paris to Sourdon, near Amiens.

 His calculations showed 110.46 km per degree of latitude, implying a radius of 6328.9 km. a figure later used by Isaac Newton in developing his theory of universal gravitation.

 Modern measurements put the polar radius about 6357 km, meaning Picard's result was only 0.44% lower than today's accepted value.
 A testament to how improved instruments advanced astronomy and cartography alike.